ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Ordered Fashion MNIST

 \section{Ordered Fashion MNIST}

 For this task, we trained a CNN model on the Fashion MNIST training set for 7 epochs using a batch size of 64 and a learning rate of 0.002.
 The model consists of two convolutional blocks followed by three fully connected layers, incorporating Dropout and Layer Normalization.
 The convolutional layers use 2×2 and 5×5 filters, each followed by MaxPooling operations.
 The final classification layer applies a Softmax activation for 10-class classification.
-We used CrossEntropyLoss as the loss function, and the Adam optimizer for training.
+Afterward, we also trained the CNN-LSTM model, where the CNN component was kept frozen and only the LSTM was trained on the Ordered Fashion MNIST training set.
+We selected the LSTM checkpoint that achieved the best performance on the validation set to capture the temporal dependencies across sequences.
+The LSTM module was implemented with a hidden dimension of 128, one recurrent layer, and batch-first input formatting.
+Its outputs were then passed through a fully connected linear layer mapping to the 10 output classes, enabling sequence-level classification.
+This setup allowed the model to leverage pre-trained spatial feature representations from the CNN while adapting the temporal modeling capacity of the LSTM to the sequential structure of the Ordered Fashion MNIST dataset.
+We used CrossEntropyLoss as the loss function, and the Adam optimizer for both trainings.